A Retiree's Safe Path to Financial Clarity

 Share

 A retiree as defined by Merriam-Webster dictionary is a person who has retired from a working or professional career.
-Now, what is financial clarity?
-According to the Oxford dictionary, clarity is the quality of being certain or definite.
-So, financial clarity can simply be said to be the quality of being certain financially, in short; financial certainty.

 • Financial clarity is drinking coffee in the morning, going through the newspaper headlines, and knowing what you are reading has little or no impact on your ability to meet your financial objectives.

-• Financial clarity is spending time with your kids and grand kids without worries about how bills will be paid.
+• Financial clarity is spending time with your kids and grandkids without worries about how bills will be paid.
 Financial clarity is being sure your family will be taken care of if something unanticipated happens.
 There's a lot more to financial clarity than just investment returns.

 This write-up will highlight a few points that can guide retired people to having certainty with their finances and achieving their financial objectives in retirement.